MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-open-guide-qr-code.md

     > [!NOTE]
     > When you open a guide by using a QR code with an embedded link, the guide isn't automatically anchored.
 After you open the guide, you have to anchor it using the anchor provided by the author of the guide.
-After you anchor the guide for the first time, it will remember it’s spatial position the next time you open it, however.
+After you anchor the guide for the first time, it will remember it’s spatial position the next time you open it.
-    If it remembers your anchor alignment, you will still need to confirm it's in the correct position.
+    If it remembers your anchor alignment, you will still need to confirm that it's in the correct position.
 [Learn more about anchoring a guide](operator-anchor.md).

     ![Example of Confirm button for confirming anchor position](media/qr-code-open-confirm-anchor.PNG "Example of Confirm button for confirming anchor position")